MRaheem99/mr-studio/README.md

 **MR Studio** is a **powerful animation software** built with **JavaScript** that runs entirely in your browser.
 It's a **lightweight**, **web-based 2D animation software** designed specifically for **YouTubers**, **animation channels**, and content creators who need to create stunning **YouTube videos** without expensive software.

-Whether you're creating explainer videos, animated intros, or full-length **YouTube videos**, MR Studio provides professional-grade tools in a lightweight package that runs on any device with a browser.
+Whether you are creating explainer videos, animated intros, or full-length **YouTube videos**, MR Studio provides professional-grade tools in a lightweight package that runs on any device with a browser.

 ### 🎯 Perfect for:
 - ✅ **YouTubers** creating animated content